ukwa/wren/compose-warcprox/README.md

 ### TO DO ###

-- Use a shared [data volume container](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container) to hold the WARCs.
 - The [Brozzler branch of warcprox](https://github.com/nlevitt/warcprox/tree/brozzler) has some useful features for the future.
 - Use the download-started datetime for the WARC and add this as the ```[Memento-Datetime](https://github.com/mementoweb/timegate/wiki/HTTP-Response-Headers)``` to the response.
 Use that to indicate that the archiving should have worked, and then pass it along to another queue for checking later on. *ALTERNATIVELY* (in case of collisions etc.) use a time-based UUID or similar to be a ```WARC-Record-ID``` and add this in a separate ```Warcprox-WARC-Record-ID:``` header.
 That record ID can then be tracked, although this will require a new index rather than leveraging the CDX.
 - Expose the playback interface too.